Katarzyna Tomicka

-Katarzyna Tomicka (c.1517–1551) was a Polish noblewoman, known as the sister-in-law and opponent of her sister-in-law queen Barbara Radziwiłł.
+Katarzyna Tomicka (c.1517–1551) was a Polish noblewoman, known as the opponent of her sister-in-law queen Barbara Radziwiłł.

 Katarzyna was born in Iwno, the third daughter of podkomorzy of Kalisz, Jan Tomicki h. Łodzia and sister-aunt of the Court Marshal and Bishop of Kraków, Piotr Tomicki h. Łodzia.
 She died in Wilno.

 Her sons initiated the so-called "Calvinist lineage" of the Radziwiłł family.
 The male line expired in 1669.

 Marriage and issue

 Katarzyna married Mikołaj "Rudy" Radziwiłł around 1542 and had three children: